learningequality/kolibri-docs/docs/install/_linux.rst

 Raspberry Pi
 ------------

+Kolibri is designed to work and tested on **3, 3+, 4 and Zero W**.
 To install Kolibri on RPi refer to our :ref:`Raspberry Pi Tutorial for Kolibri <tutorial_rpi>`.
-Kolibri is tested and designed to work on **3, 3+, 4 and Zero W**.

-Kolibri may also run on Raspberry Pi Model 2, but the tutorial does not fit exactly for this model, as it does not have onboard Wi-Fi.
+Kolibri may also run on Raspberry Pi Model 2, but the above tutorial was not fully intended for that model, since it has no onboard Wi-Fi.